Physical Abuse

 Are men or women more likely to experience alcohol-related physical abuse?

-Australian men (6%) are more likely than women (4%) to have experienced physical abuse by someone under the influence of alcohol in the past 12 months.
+Australian men and women are equally likely to have experienced physical abuse by someone under the influence of alcohol in the past 12 months (both 5%).

 Physical Abuse: An act which causes pain and/or injury to the victim.